mcraiha/spine-unity-docs/esoteric-site-version.md

 		- a **_SkeletonData** asset that holds a reference to the **json** and the **_Atlas** asset.
 	- For advanced cases, you can create these three files yourself.
 The arrangement is noted above.
 4. Right-click on the **_SkeletonData** asset and choose `Spine > Instantiate (SkeletonAnimation)`.
 This will instantiate a new Spine GameObject.
 See the `Examples\Getting Started` sample scenes to learn more about Spine GameObjects.

+> - **CHANGING SHADERS** Using Spine-Unity's default shaders (`Spine/Skeleton` or `Spine/SkeletonLit`) requires textures that were saved with **Premultiplied Alpha**.
+This is the default setting in Spine's Texture Packer.
+Choosing other shaders may yield unexpected results and may require you to re-export the texture without premultiplied alpha.
+For more information on premultiply alpha, [check this forum topic](http://esotericsoftware.com/forum/Premultiply-Alpha-3132).
+> - **TEXTURE SIZES.** Unity scales overly large images down by default.
+The Spine-Unity runtime automatically sets atlas maximum sizes to 2048x2048.
+If your textures are larger than this, it will cause atlas coordinates to be incorrect.
+Make sure the import settings are set appropriately, or decrease the maximum page width and height in your Spine Texture Packer settings.
+> - **TEXTURE ARTIFACTS FROM COMPRESSION.** Unity's 2D project defaults import new images added to the project with the Texture Type "Sprite".
+This can cause artifacts when using the `Spine/Skeleton` shader.
+To avoid these artifacts, make sure the Texture Type is set to "Texture" and .
+Spine-Unity's automatic import will attempt to apply these settings but in the process of updating your textures, these settings may be reverted.

 # Updating Your Project's Spine-Unity Runtime
 Some Spine editor updates require that you update your Spine-Unity runtime so it reads and interprets exported Spine data correctly.